lextoumbourou/travis-multi-language-example/README.md

 ## Learnings

-* Travis can be configured to test multiple languages
+* Travis can be configured to test multiple languages.
 * Travis will only support one "main" language, which can use features like [multiple build environments](http://docs.travis-ci.com/user/languages/python/).
 The other language will just simply run the test runner. *Note: if you do use multiple build environments, the secondary language's test runner will get run once for each "main" language environment.
-Eg: karma will run once for the Python 2.7 tests and again for the Python 3.2 tests*
+Eg: karma will run once for the Python 2.7 tests and again for the Python 3.2 tests*.
 * At the time of writing, Coveralls does not support coverage reports for multi languages.
 If you send a Python coverage report followed by a JavaScript, the JS one will "overwrite" the Python one.

 ### License